About the Family History Section

 The YAHS and its special interest sections have large and comprehensive collections of historical materials on the ancient county of Yorkshire, including published transcriptions of parish registers.
 Some of the books and other materials are lodged with the Leeds University Brotherton Library.
 Other more frequently consulted materials are placed at Leeds City Council's Central Library.

-Under this scheme, if you need information from a distant Library, Record Office or Archive to which you are unable to travel, we have volunteers who may be able go there on your behalf to look at specified items at the cost of their expenses.
+Under this scheme, if you need information from a distant Library, Record Office or Archive to which you are unable to travel, we can advise you on volunteers who may be able go there on your behalf to look at specified items at the cost of their expenses.

 The section takes part in a scheme whereby magazines and journals published by other Family History societies can be made available to members.